 You need to be very careful and particular when filling out any forms related to workers’ compensation.
 If you are perceived to have falsified information on a workers’ comp form to collect benefits, then you could be accused of a criminal violation.
 Depending on the alleged falsifications, you could face both criminal and civil penalties, which are often based on a per-violation system.
 The more times you allegedly committed an act of workers’ compensation fraud, the worse your potential penalties can be.

-Penalties can be issued to employees (as well as coworkers, lawyers, and medical staff) who misrepresent any element of a workers’ compensation case for any reason.
-Faking an injury is an obvious violation, but individuals can also face consequences for presenting an off-the-job injury as work-related, exaggerating the injury, failure to return to work after healing, or lying about the treatment the employee required.
+Penalties can be issued to employees, employers, coworkers, lawyers, and medical staff who misrepresent any element of a workers’ compensation case for any reason.
+Faking an injury is an obvious violation, but individuals can also face consequences for presenting an off-the-job injury as work-related, exaggerating the injury, failure to return to work after healing, or lying about the treatment that the employee required.

-In the state of Georgia, employees who are found guilty of falsifying information in relation to their workers’ compensation case can face civil penalties equating to a minimum of $1,000 and a maximum of $10,000 per each violation.
+Every state decides how it wants to penalize workers’ compensation claim fraud.
+Here in the state of Georgia, employees who are found guilty of falsifying information in relation to their workers’ compensation case can be penalized through fines and imprisonment.

-What are the Penalties for Denying a Workers’ Compensation Claim Based on False Pretenses?
+Penalties for Wrongfully Denying a Workers’ Comp Claim

-If you have been injured at your job, contact The Law Offices of Nathaniel F. Hansford, LLC.
-We’ll work to recover the compensation you deserve.
-Send us your information or call (770) 629-9321 to schedule a free case evaluation with our team of attorneys — our services are available in Spanish, Bosnian, Croatian, and Serbian!
+The Law Offices of Nathaniel F. Hansford, LLC in Atlanta, Georgia is standing by to help with your workers’ compensation claim.
+Send us your information or call (770) 629-9321 to schedule a free case evaluation with our team of attorneys.
+We proudly offer our services in multiple languages, including Spanish, English, Bosnian, Croatian, and Serbian.